cabooster/SRDTrans/README.md

   ### 4. Videos
   These are videos and you can click on the pictures to play them.

-  1. SRDTrans enhances large-scale volumetric calcium imaging in the mouse cortex.
+  **1. SRDTrans enhances large-scale volumetric calcium imaging in the mouse cortex**.

   [![IMAGE ALT TEXT](assets/v1_png.png)](https://youtu.be/0IUB8IRyIAM "Please click")

-  2. The denoising performance of different methods on calcium imaging data sampled at 0.3 Hz.
+  **2. The denoising performance of different methods on calcium imaging data sampled at 0.3 Hz**.

-  [![IMAGE ALT TEXT](assets/v2_png.png)](https://youtu.be/4p7y57EMY14 "Please click")
-  3. Comparing the performance of DeepCAD and SRDTrans on fast-moving objects.
+  [![IMAGE ALT TEXT](assets/v2_png.png)](https://youtu.be/4p7y57EMY14 "Please click") **3.
+Comparing the performance of DeepCAD and SRDTrans on fast-moving objects.**

   [![IMAGE ALT TEXT](assets/v3_png.png)](https://youtu.be/UpTXmd35Xxs "Please click")